19 Best Online Jobs for Students in 2026

 Skills needed:

-• Time management
+- Time management

-• Data entry
+- Data entry

-• Bookkeeping
+- Bookkeeping

-• Social media management
+- Social media management

-• Copywriting
+- Copywriting

-• Organization
+- Organization

-• Email management
+- Email management

-• Scheduling
+- Scheduling

 Explore: Virtual assistant jobs

-4. Freelance writer
+4. Freelance content writer

 Average pay: $15 to $40 per hour

-Content writers enjoy a wide range of remote job opportunities, from YouTube and TikTok scripts to articles, sales copy, and blog posts.
+Content writers enjoy a wide range of remote job opportunities, from YouTube and video scripts to articles, sales copy, and blog posts.
 While AI tools for writing are becoming increasingly common, engaging content still needs a human touch.

-As a freelance writer you can choose to focus on a type of writing like copywriting or technical writing.
+As a freelance writer, you can choose to focus on a type of writing like copywriting or technical writing.
 Businesses in all different industries need writers to create short- and long-form content ranging from search engine optimization (SEO) articles to ads.

 If you’re pursuing a major like English, journalism, or marketing, you’ll find plenty of opportunities to use your skills as a freelance writer and build your writing portfolio.
 Freelance writing jobs also tend to offer a great deal of flexibility.
 As long as you meet your deadlines, you’re often free to complete projects on your own schedule.